Emirati cuisine: Modern history

 The cuisine which originated in the area that is now the United Arab Emirates and was previously the Trucial States is formed by a similar Arabic and Middle Eastern cuisine which is consumed in the wider Arabian Peninsula.
 The food is a mixture of a Bedouin diet, consisting of meat and camel milk, a fisherman's diet, consisting mainly of fish common in the Persian Gulf, and a farmer's diet, consisting mainly of dates.
 A blend of these diets as well as a mixture of spices such as cinnamon, saffron, and turmeric formed the basis of the common dishes consumed in the Trucial states region and the current traditional Emirati cuisine.

 The traditional cuisine of the United Arab Emirates uses meats from animals found in the Arabian Peninsula and fishes in the Persian Gulf.
 Vegetables that are easy to grow in hot dry climates, such as cucumbers and tomatoes, are often found within Emirati dishes.
 Common meats include chicken, lambs and goats.
 As camels are highly prized for their milk and transporting ability, the eating of camel meat is normally reserved for special occasions.

 The dishes are usually like stews, as everything is often cooked in a single pot.
 Saffron, cardamom, turmeric, and thyme are the core flavors used in Emirati cookery.
 Rice was added to the diet when traders moved to the region.
 Leaves from indigenous trees, such as the ghaff, were also used to stuff small birds for enhanced flavor.

-Traditional dishes include maq'louba, harees, machbous, frsee'ah, fireed, jisheid, and mishwy.
+Dishes that are often eaten in the UAE include maqlūba, harīs, mačbūs, frsee'ah, fireed, jisheid, and mašwi.

-Breakfast in the UAE usually features breads like raqaq, khameer, and chebab, served with cheese, date syrup, or eggs.
+Breakfast in the UAE usually features breads like ragāg, khameer, and chebab, served with cheese, date syrup, or eggs.
 These were made over a curved hot plate, resembling a stone, which would have been used by the Bedouins.
 Balaleat is another dish, but its advent began with the traders, who introduced pasta.

-Sweet options include luqaimat, a deep-fried ball of pancake batter that is rolled in sesame seeds and then drizzled with date honey.
+Sweet options include luqaimat, a deep-fried ball of pancake batter that is rolled in sesame seeds and then drizzled with date honey or normal honey.
 Other desserts include khabeesa, bread crumbs blended with sugar, cardamom, and saffron, or bethitha, semolina blended with crushed dates, cardamom, and clarified butter.

 At the close of the meal, it is usual to serve a red tea infused with mint as a digestive.
 Other mealtime traditions include a welcome with dates and gahwah (Arabic coffee), which are offered on arrival and are kept available throughout the guest's visit.

 A confection originally from the United Arab Emirates is Dubai chocolate, a chocolate bar filled with pistachios, tahini, and the traditional Arab dessert kanafeh, which became popular after 2024 as a luxury product in the rest of the world.